Energy (Dubai Metro)

-Energy (الطاقة) is a rapid transit station on the Branch Line of the Dubai Metro in Dubai, UAE, serving Jebel Ali and surrounding areas.
+Energy (الطاقة) is a rapid transit station on the Red Line of the Dubai Metro in Dubai, UAE, serving Jebel Ali and surrounding areas.

 The station opened as part of the Red Line on 30 September 2013.
 It changed to Branch Line on June 1, 2021.
+The Energy Metro station was renamed from "DUBAL" in 2015.
+Flooding across Persian Gulf states in April 2024 temporarily closed the station.

-Energy station is located on the Sheikh Zayed Road near the major junction with the D57 road.
+Energy station is located on the Sheikh Zayed Road near the major junction with the D 57 road.
 Nearby are Festival Plaza and the Gurunanak Sikh Temple.
-Surrounding neighbourhoods include Jabal Ali 3 and Al Muntazah.
+Surrounding communities include Jabal Ali 3 and Jabal Ali 1.
 The station is close to a number of bus routes.